Michael Hyatt, president, CEO and co-founder, BlueCat Networks, Inc., offers the following tips for minimizing

 5. Make use of firewall services

 Use firewall services at both the network perimeter and on the DNS servers themselves.
-Limit access to only those ports/services that are required
+Limit access to only those ports/services that are required for DNS functionality.

 Here are some best practices to minimize cache poisoning risk (there may be some overlap with the above):